The Martian Chronicles: Plot

 "The Luggage Store" is a short dialogue between Father Peregrine and the elderly owner of a luggage store.
 The proprietor tells Peregrine that he heard on the radio that there will be a war on Earth, looks at Earth in the night sky, and tells the priest he finds the news incredible.
 Peregrine changes the proprietor's mind by telling him that news of war is unbelievable because Earth is so far away.
-The shop owner tells the priest of the hundred thousand new emigrants expected in the coming months and Peregrine comments that the travelers will be needed on Earth and that they'll probably be turning back.
+The shop owner tells the priest of the hundred thousand new emigrants expected in the coming months and Peregrine comments that the travelers will be needed on Earth and that they will probably be turning back.
 The proprietor tells the priest that he'd better prepare his luggage for a quick sale after which the priest asks if the owner thinks all the emigrants on Mars will return to Earth.
-The owner believes so because the emigrants haven't been on Mars for long, except for himself because he is so old.
-Peregrine tells the shopkeeper that he's wrong about staying on Mars.
+The owner believes so because the emigrants have not been on Mars for long, except for himself because he is so old.
+Peregrine tells the shopkeeper that he is wrong about staying on Mars.
 The owner is convinced again by the priest, and Peregrine buys a new valise to replace his old one.